-If you can't immediately wash your dog, apply Scope (Original flavor, orange colored) mouthwash in a spray bottle to the affected area and let dry.
+If you can't immediately wash your dog, apply Scope (Original flavor, green colored) mouthwash in a spray bottle to the affected area and let dry.
 This will neutralize the scent immediately!
 For face sprays, apply Scope mouthwash to a towel and carefully rub into the affected area, avoiding the eyes.

 Photo courtesy of Sherm, who is fighting a long-time battle with his backyard skunks and his dog, Mia!

 At some point, your dog may need to be on medications.
 Try as we might, some dogs are just determined not to take their pills.
 Here are a few tips and tricks we've found that can help!
 If you have a tip that's not in this page, please let us know so we can add it to the list!